History of Indian foreign relations: Nehru's foreign-policy: 1947–1966

 Nehru kept India's membership in the British Commonwealth, despite the widespread distrust of Britain across his Congress party.
 Popular grievances included the British UN delegation openly supported Pakistan on the Kashmir issue, Britain providing military advice to Pakistan, and London supporting the Dutch efforts to crush Indonesian nationalism.
 At that time the Commonwealth was little more than a debating society, but one objective was to use it as a sounding board for Third World interests.
 Non-membership would leave Pakistan in a stronger position.
 Another factor was the clear need for American help in terms of aid, loans, and trade.
 Nehru did not want to be too indebted to the Americans, and in that sense, the British and Commonwealth connection would be something of a counterweight.
 He did insist that the symbolic importance of the King be strictly limited, so there was no sense whatever of royal sovereignty in India.

-The Soviet Union was angry at India's hostility, and with the Kremlin control of the Indian Communist Party stirred up repeated attacks in Parliament and in media.
 Nehru set out to establish a conference of the states bordering the Indian Ocean, from Egypt and Ethiopia to the Philippines, Australia, and New Zealand.
 It was an ambitious plan and gave Nehru the opportunity to give advice to the recently decolonized governments in the region, especially Burma and Ceylon.
-The Indian efforts were plotted in the United States, but led nowhere.
-At the United Nations, the Soviets supported Pakistan and there was a move to demand arbitration or a plebiscite, but India steadfastly repudiated the notions.
-Nehru insisted that Indian troops would not be withdrawn from Kashmir.
+It led nowhere.